Aggressive Inline (video game): Retrospective reception

-Retrospective assessments of Aggressive Inline have been positive.
+Retrospective assessments of Aggressive Inline have remained positive.
 Several critics have remarked that the game introduced several innovations that predated the features of titles in the Tony Hawk's Pro Skater series.
 In 2006, Edge noted that Aggressive Inline preceded features used in Tony Hawk's Pro Skater 4, including the introduction of career stages without a time limit.
 Similarly in 2002, the IGN review of Tony Hawk's Pro Skater 4 noted Aggressive Inline offered a "serious challenge" to Neversoft, using it as a point of comparison for several of the new features in the game.
 Describing the game as a "true breakthrough competitor" to the Tony Hawk's Pro Skater series in 2009, Official PlayStation Magazine praised Aggressive Inline as "addictive" and a "unique, innovative and remarkably fun sports game", highlighting the game's "huge" and "cleverly crafted" stages.
 In 2019, Eurogamer praised Aggressive Inline as "completely innovative and awesome thanks to its huge playing areas".
 However, several retrospective articles noted the game was not a commercial success.
 Categorizing the game as a "flop" in 2004, GMR noted that "while the press loved Aggressive Inline, nobody bought it."
 Similarly in 2011, Edge classified the game as a "forgotten" title, noting that the game's failure was "quickly overshadowed by the miserably attention-seeking BMX XXX" and because "inline skates never attained the same kind of cultural cachet at skateboards".